bledsoef/rex-capstone/concept.md

 ## Future Extensions
 - Creating a beta version on the App Store.
 - Working to get an artist on the platform and have their music licensed.

-## Other
-(Optional section) To the above, you may add any additional items that you think will strengthen your proposal.